ALP Dark Matter Mini-Clusters from Kinetic Fragmentation: ALP density perturbations in the complete fragmentation regime

 This approximation has been used in \cite{Lee:2020wfn} to study the gravitational signatures of axion miniclusters when Peccei-Quinn breaking happens after inflation, and also in \cite{Graham:2015rva,Alonso-Alvarez:2018tus} where dark matter is generated from inflationary perturbations.

 We show the full power spectrum including the CDM contribution in Figure \ref{fig:dimless-ps-m15-cm-combined}.
 The benchmark points are the same in Figure \ref{fig:dimless-ps-cm-m15}.
 Even though the quadratic contribution $\dimlessps_{\delta}^{\rm quad}$ is time-independent, the CDM contribution has a logarithmic time-dependence during the radiation era.
 We have evaluated the CDM contribution at $a/a_0=10^{-6}$ which is much later than the trapping scale factor $a_{\trap}$ for all benchmark points.
 The high momenta behaviors are shown by the dotted lines since the position of their cutoff is model-dependent.
 We can see that the spectra is peaked at higher comoving momenta for smaller decay constants.
-This happens because of two reasons: First, as we have already seen in Figure \ref{fig:dimless-ps-cm-m15}, the power spectrum is peaked at higher dimensionless momenta for smaller decay constants.
-On top of this effect, the trapping happens later for smaller decay constants which implies that the amplified modes have larger comoving momenta.
+This is because the peak momentum scales as $k_{\rm peak}\sim m a_{\ast}$, and the trapping happens later for smaller decay constants.
 This shift to larger momenta will have a significant effect on the gravitational signatures as we shall see in the next section.

 In order to study the gravitational signatures we need to evolve the power spectrum $\dimlessps^{\rm quad}$ until today.
 For this we will use the linearized evolution equation \eqref{eq:237} even though the fluctuations are clearly non-linear.
 The reasoning behind this approximation is that the linearized analysis is all we need to have an estimate of the gravitational signatures which becomes more clear when we discuss the Press-Schechter formalism in Section \ref{sec:press-schecht-form}.